 Kelley earned USA South Coach of the Year honors after the 2016 season, as she became the first person in Maryville College history to earn both Player of the Year (2011 Great South Athletic Conference) and Coach of the Year (2016 USA South Athletic Conference) in the Orange and Garnet.

 In the spring of 2017, her Scots once again battled for a third-place finish at the USA South Conference Tournament.
-Her squad went 22-19 for their second consecutive 20+ win season, while going 9-11 in league regular season play.
+Her squad went 22-19 for their second consecutive 20-plus win season, while going 9-11 in league regular season play.
 They earned their second-consecutive trip to the USA South Tournament that season.

-Sophomore outfielder Ashton Hayden earned First-Team All-Conference and First-Team Western Division honors, while sophomore outfielder Essence Strambler earned First-Team Western Division.
-Juniors Nicole Blackburn (pitcher) and Sarah Gordon (designated player), along with sophomore Christina White (outfield) earned Second-Team Western Division following 2018.
+Sophomore outfielder Hayden earned First-Team All-Conference and First-Team Western Division honors, while sophomore outfielder Essence Strambler earned First-Team Western Division.
+Juniors Nicole Blackburn (pitcher) and Gordon (designated player), along with sophomore Christina White (outfield) earned Second-Team Western Division following 2018.

-Coach Kelley came to Maryville after assistant coach stints at Chattanooga State Community College and at East Carolina University.
+Kelley came to Maryville after assistant coach stints at Chattanooga State Community College and at East Carolina University.
 Her coaching career follows a stellar career as a student-athlete at Chattanooga State Community College and Maryville College.

 As the Scots' shortstop, Kelley earned a pair of All-Great South Athletic Conference all-conference accolades and was named the league's Player of the Year following her junior season (2011).
-This First-Team All-Region honoree finished her senior year ranked in the top 10 within the NCAA Division III in seven different offensive categories, including leading the nation with her .522 bating average.
+This First-Team All-Region honoree finished her senior year ranked in the top 10 within the NCAA Division III in seven different offensive categories, including leading the nation with her .522 batting average.

 Kelley earned a Bachelor of Arts Degree with an emphasis in physical education from Maryville College in 2011.